Peter-Opapa/data-warehouse-project/README.md

 - **Data Quality**: I cleaned and resolved data quality issues such as missing values, duplicates, and inconsistencies before loading into the warehouse.
 - **Integration**: I combined the ERP and CRM data into a unified, analysis-friendly data model optimized for querying.
 - **Scope**: This project focuses on the most recent data only; historization or slowly changing dimensions were not implemented.
-- **Documentation**: I documented the data model clearly to support both technical users and business stakeholders.

 ## 📂 Repository Structure